List of dams and reservoirs in Pakistan

-This page shows the province-wise list of dams and reservoirs in Pakistan.
+This page shows the province-wise list of dams and reservoirs in Pakistan.There are total 1016 dams in Pakistan; details of which are as under :Balochistan 744 (most of which are small check dams for increasing ground water level), Punjab 36 (including 13 small dams),KPK 62,Sindh 160, AJK 3, Islamabad 4, under management of Federal Govt:(KPK 5, G-Baltistan 2) as of 2026.
+Meanwhile, further 249 dams are under construction: Balochistan 189, KPK 23, Sindh 37.
+Pakistan stands 12th in number of dams on Global level falling below Brazil and above Mexico.
 According to the International Commission on Large Dams, 73 dams and reservoirs in Pakistan are over 15 m in height.
 Tarbela Dam in Pakistan's Khyber Pakhtunkhwa is the largest earth-filled dam in the world and is the second largest by the structural volume.
 Mirani Dam is the largest dam in the world in terms of volume for flood protection with a floodstock of 588,690 cubic hectometers while Sabakzai Dam is the 7th largest with a floodstock of 23,638 cubic hectometers.
 On 21 January 2021, the government of Balochistan announced that it will build 16 new small dams in the Balochistan province.
 Similarly, the government of Punjab announced 13 new small dam projects along with the Suleman Mountain Ranges.

 Large dams

 According to the International Commission on Large Dams, ICOLD, dams with height above the foundation greater than 15 m are known as large dams.
 The complete list of large dams in Pakistan is provided below.